Dracula is a 1958 UK horror by Terrence Fisher. With Peter Cushing, Christopher Lee and Michael Gough.

 Summary Review: A Monstrous Continuity Error

-Frankenstein series of the 1930s and 1940s, including the flat-headed look of Jack Pierce's monster make-up.
-Earlier Hammer Frankenstein movies had studiously avoided such similarities for copyright reasons but a new movie distribution deal with
+Pictures' famous Frankenstein series of the 1930s and 1940s, including the flat-headed look of Jack Pierce's monster make-up.
+Earlier Hammer Frankenstein movies had studiously avoided such similarities for copyright reasons but a new movie distribution

-one off from the series proper, rather than part of the actual continuity, partly because of its stylistic differences from the other films, and partly because Frankenstein's thawed out original monster and the circumstances of its creation
+to be a one off from the series proper, rather than part of the actual continuity, partly because of its stylistic differences from the other films, and partly because Frankenstein's thawed out original monster and the circumstances of its

 UK: Passed 12 uncut for moderate